extwiii/DataMining-University.of.Illinois/README.md

 Data Mining Specialization - University of Illinois at Urbana-Champaign - Coursera

 ## Course 1 - Data Visualization
+* Week 1: The Computer and the Human
+* Week 2: Visualization of Numerical Data
+* Week 3: Visualization of Non-Numerical Data
+* Week 4: The Visualization Dashboard

 ## Course 2 - Text Retrieval and Search Engines